project-hadron/discovery-transition-ds/docs/source/components/hello_hadron.rst

 In this next example we add an additional Run Book that is a subset of the tasks to only clean the data.
 By passing this named Run Book to the run pipeline it is obliged to only run this subset and only clean the data.
-We can see the results of this in our canonical report below.
+We can see the results of this in the canonical report below.

 .. code:: ipython3